TheRogue76/Computer-Vision/README.md

 ### 1.1 Form extraction <a name="p1.1"></a>
 [Phase one](phaseOne.py) aims to extract predetermined boxes from the given [form](Form_a5.pdf).
-This process entails detecting and flattening the form from the input image. this is done using 4 Arucos and a perspective transform. both using opencv.
+This process entails detecting and flattening the form from the input image.
+This is done using 4 Arucos and a perspective transform.
+Both using OpenCV.

 ## 2.Phase Two <a name="p2"></a>
-### 2.1 Dataset preperation <a name="p2.1"></a>
+### 2.1 Dataset preparation <a name="p2.1"></a>

 //TODO

 ### 2.2 Training <a name="p2.2"></a>
 Using the prepared images, two separate neural networks are [trained](Trainer.ipynb) and their configurtions are strored.
-After traning, a simple testis done using the test dataset for examining the networks accuracy.
+After traning, a simple test is done using the test dataset for examining the networks accuracy.

 ### 2.3 Detection <a name="p2.3"></a>
 [Phase two](phaseTwo.py) employs [Phase one](phaseOne.py) methods